sirjansapkota/sirjansapkota/README.md

 ### Hi there 👋

-I am currently working on genetic dissection of hybrid vigor and application of quantitative genetic theory in prediction of hybrid performance in sorghum.
+I am currently working on genetic dissection of hybrid vigor and applications of quantitative genetic theory in hybrid breeding.

 Below is my brief resume: